 Of West Yarmouth formerly of Waltham, passed away peacefully Monday July 22nd, 2019 surrounded by loving family in his daughter's home at the age of 86.

-To send flowers in memory of Paul Joseph Landry, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Paul Joseph Landry, please visit our Heartfelt Sympathies Store.

 Born on March 14, 1933 in Waltham; son of the late Emery and Melissa (LeBlanc) Landry, Paul was a resident of Waltham for most of his life until moving to West Yarmouth.